lindell/multi-gitter/README.md

 # Fork the repository instead of creating a new branch on the same owner.
 fork: false

-# If set, make the fork to defined one.
+# If set, make the fork to the defined value.
 Default behavior is for the fork to be on the logged in user.
 fork-owner:

 # The type of git implementation to use.